A Human Skull Being Cleaned by Dermestid Beetles

 |Suborder:||Polyphaga (Water, Rove, Scarab, Long-horned, Leaf and Snout Beetles)|

 |Family:||Dermestidae (Carpet Beetles)|

-Scientific records, estimate that there are about five hundred to seven hundred kinds of Dermestid beetles throughout this universe.
-They belong to the category of Dermestidae and exist in the scientific order, Coleoptera.
-They have a number of names and the most accepted one is Skin Beetles, the others being Larder Beetles, Leather Beetles, Carpet Beetles and Khapra Beetles.
+Scientific records estimate that there are about five hundred to seven hundred kinds of Dermestid beetles throughout this universe.
+They belong to the category of Dermestidae and exist in the scientific order, of Coleoptera.
+They have a number of names and the most accepted one is Skin Beetles, the others being Larder Beetles, Leather Beetles, Carpet Beetles, and Khapra Beetles.
 Their length varies from 1mm to 12mm.
-One of the distinguishing traits of the adults is that their spherical, or rather elliptical outer structure is camouflaged with bristles or hair like structures.
-Even their larvae, have this feature.
+One of the distinguishing traits of the adults is that their spherical, or rather elliptical outer structure is camouflaged with bristles or hair-like structures.
+Even their larvae have this feature.
 Their antennae are fitted deep inside their head.
 The posterior thigh bone is appropriately fixed in the hip joint.

 The genus consisting of Dermestids feed mainly on decaying matter such as carcasses or things belonging to the vegetable kingdom like the fine granular substance in flowers and also the thin strands.
 The Dermestes reside in the body of decaying animals, whereas others can be seen in beasts, fowls and bees.

 Two varieties of species are Thaumaglossa, which reside only in the egg sheaths of Mantids, and Trogoderma, which are very much harmful to the crops.